dev4dummies/dev4dummies.github.io/_posts/2015-12-18-bash-functions.md

       done
     }

-and now (after you either reboot your terminal or type)
+now either reboot your terminal or type `source ~/.bash_profile`

-    source ~/.bash_profile

-you can type
+and from now on you can type

     ptouch public/views/about.html